BengalBots-LSU/Combat-2023-24/Code/README.md

   - Talon SRX -> weapon controller

 ### Pin on Nano Every
-- Joysticks:
+- Joysticks: (left, right)
   - Directions: A1, A2
-  - Power & Ground: bread
+  - Power & Ground: breadboard
+  - Switches: D2, D3
+ - NRF:
+  -
 - LED: 5 -> green, 6 -> yellow, red ->
+-
 ### Notes for motor controller
 - It has been decided that we're only working with two motors for drive
 - We'll be using servo libraries